 A stock option as a form of equity compensation can be a valuable part of your employment package.
 Stock options are a benefit given to employees, granting them the right to buy shares of their company’s stock at a predetermined price, often referred to as the “exercise” or “strike” price.
 The main idea behind stock options is to align the interests of the employees with those of shareholders.
 If the company performs well and the stock price increases, you can benefit financially by purchasing the stock at the lower, predetermined price.

-As is noted in our fathom article, Know Your Life Options with Stock Options, it’s crucial to initiate discussions with your financial planner and tax advisor about your expectations, the available opportunities and your priorities when starting to strategize on how to maximize your stock options.
+As is noted in our fathom article, What to Do with Stock Options, it’s crucial to initiate discussions with your financial planner and tax advisor about your expectations, the available opportunities and your priorities when starting to strategize on how to maximize your stock options.

 There are two types of stock options granted to employees: